tachiu33333/power-outages-data-analysis/README.md

 Data Cleaning:
 The excel sheet came with 1540 rows and 57 columns in total because it also included extra row of space, and extra columns for the title, and extra details to share.
 I started off by removing these extra spaces before moving on and removing several columns until I had the ones above.
 It's not like they will all make it to the final product, but they were all of use.
 Next I also filled in customers affected and outage duraiton to fill in the void.
+I also fixed a few columns like 'NERC.REGION' to make sure there wouldn't be any anomolies for later.

 Univariate Analysis: